-VPS Outline: The VPS Outline is a template that teams should use to organize their story and vision for their project video, early in the term.
+Video Outline: The Video Outline is a template that teams should use to organize their story and vision for their project video early in the term.
 This tool will be helpful to brainstorm the video script, footage, audio content, music, interviews, shot ideas, and required legal content.
 The outline will be reviewed and discussed with the Communications team during the Week 6 Communications team check-in.

-Video & Transcript: In support of the "Virtual Poster Session" (VPS), each DEVELOP project creates a short video that gives a broad overview of the project in a maximum of 3 minutes.
-DEVELOP videos are one of the most effective tools for disseminating results to a global audience - in 2015, DEVELOP project videos were viewed in over 100 different countries and territories!
+Project Video & Transcript: In support of the "Virtual Poster Session" (VPS), each DEVELOP project creates a short video that gives a broad overview of the project in a maximum of 3 minutes.
+DEVELOP videos are one of the most effective tools for disseminating results to a global audience - in the spring 2018 VPS, DEVELOP project videos had 6,800+ views and were watched in over 115 different countries!
 DEVELOP videos are highly praised by NASA Headquarters and project partners.
-The VPS deliverable consists of the video and full transcription of audio in the video.
+The Video deliverable consists of the video and full transcription of audio in the video.
 The transcript is a mandatory deliverable to be included with the video - to post a video on a federally-funded website it must be compliant with Section 508 of the Rehabilitation Act, and the transcript allows us to caption your video.
 It must be submitted as a .txt file using the template.
 Videos must be no longer than 3 minutes, including the mandatory DEVELOP beginning and ending clips, and provide a good overview of the project.
-It is completely acceptable for a video to be shorter and focus on the partnership and community concern when results are not finalized, you should however speak to the methodology and NASA Earth observations involved.
+It is completely acceptable for a video to be shorter and focus on the partnership and community concern when results are not finalized; you should, however, speak to the methodology and NASA Earth observations involved.
 Creativity is appreciated; however, "goofy" is not.
 A good rule of thumb is to ask yourself if you would feel comfortable sending the video to your project partners and if NASA HQ personnel can send this to their colleagues.
 Keep in mind that you are representing NASA.
 Any non-DEVELOPer who appears in the video (project partner, advisor, etc.) must sign a media release.
 If you sit at a NASA Center location, make sure that NASA badges are NOT in the video (this goes for participants, advisors, etc.).
 Any footage not collected by the team, found in the public domain, or published under Creative Commons, can only be used with full written approval.
 If you are using content under a Creative Commons license, you must give proper credit to the source.
-Partners can contribute content, but ensure that you have written permission (an email counts) to use the footage and that they have permission to share the content they give you.
-Required legal statements are provided on the Communications page on DEVELOPedia.
+There are limitations to the types of Creative Commons licensed material that we can use - refer to DEVELOPedia.
+Partners can contribute content, but ensure that you have written permission (an email is sufficient) to use the footage and that they have permission to share the content they give you.
+Required legal statements are provided on the